 Anyway, she escorted us past the Business Class lounge, past the First Class lounge, and then into ‘The Private Room’.
 This was all at about midday, so the lounges were incredibly empty, so much so that in The Private Room, there were just two other people, aside from us!
 Ok, so let me explain the lounge deal:

-Business Class Lounge – For Business Class passengers only
+Business Class Lounge – For Business Class passengers and PPS Club members

-First Class Lounge – For PPS Club and Solitaire PPS Club members (the highest levels of SQ’s frequent flyer program)
+First Class Lounge – For Solitaire PPS Club members and Star Alliance First Class passengers

 The Private Room – Exclusively for First Class and Suites passengers